VictorTJiang/Victor_BlueStampPortfolio/index.md

 ![Headstone Image](carapace.png)

-Figure 1: A picture of the final body of the car with the carapace on.
+Figure 1: A picture of the final body of the 4-wheel drive car with the carapace on.

 ## Challenges
 This was the most difficult milestone by far.
 When I first built the 4-wheel drive base, I had one L298N motor driver controlling all four motors.
 This overworked the driver, and caused it to malfunction.
 That problem was resolved by replacing the L298N with two L9110 motor drivers, but the L9110s started overheating and smoking.
 This is because they lack a key component called the heat sink that the L298N possesses.
 The heat sink disperses the heat and prevents the motor driver from overheating.
 I replaced the two L9110s with two L298Ns, which fixed the problem.